Prince Harry Shows Up At London Marathon, Dashing Hopes That Today’s The Day Meghan Will Give Birth

 — CNN (@CNN) April 28, 2019

-While Meghan was at home not giving birth, Harry was presenting medals to to both the overall winner, Eliud Kipchoge, and the winner of the wheelchair division, American Daniel Romanchuk.
-He also spoke with volunteers and cracking jokes.
+While Meghan was at home not giving birth, Harry was presenting medals to both the overall winner, Eliud Kipchoge, and the winner of the wheelchair division, American Daniel Romanchuk.
+He also spoke with volunteers and cracked jokes.

 Meanwhile, royal watchers will just have to keep waiting for Baby Sussex to make his or her debut.

-As is the case with every pregnancy, the due date is a fluid sort of thing, and excluding medical intervention, the baby will arrive whenever he or she feels like arriving.
-In Meghan’s case, the matter of her due date is even further obscured by the fact that she never actually publicly revealed her due date, and she most certainly didn’t reveal the date when the baby was conceived.
-That has left royal-watchers to piece together her expected due date by monitoring her abdomen for clues about the state of her pregnancy, which, can be a fool’s game considering that every pregnancy is different, and every pregnant mom is different.
+As is the case with every pregnancy, the due date is fluid, and excluding medical intervention, the baby will arrive whenever he or she feels like arriving.
+In Meghan’s case, the matter of her due date is further obscured by the fact that she never actually publicly revealed it, and she most certainly didn’t reveal the date when the baby was conceived.
+That has left royal-watchers to piece together her expected due date by monitoring her abdomen for clues about the state of her pregnancy, which can be a fool’s game considering that every pregnancy — and every pregnant mom — is different.

 Nevertheless, the general consensus seems to be that Baby Sussex is due in late April or early May.
-And considering that it’s now late April and will be early May within a few days, the Royal Baby is likely going to be arriving within days.
+Considering that it’s now late April — with May just around the corner — the Royal Baby will likely arrive in the coming days.